 Surple Energy is a software company that develops energy and sustainability management software systems and visualisation tools to support decision-making and employee behaviour change initiatives.
 CAST and Surple will work together to design workplace interventions to embed sustainability behaviours within and beyond the workplace and encourage reduced demand for heating and cooling, low-carbon travel habits, and sustainable food and consumption choices.

-The Scottish Government’s Climate Change Bill envisages Scotland to be carbon neutral by 2050.
+The Scottish Government’s Climate Change Bill will set a net-zero emissions target for 2045.
 CAST researchers will work with the Behaviours and Engagement Team to support policy development in line with this ambitious goal.

 The Wates Group is one of the largest privately-owned construction, development and property services companies in the UK.
 It will work with CAST researchers to develop and implement its strategic vision to become a leading voice in the construction industry on sustainability in the built environment.

 CAST researchers will be working with the Welsh Government to co-design policies to help deliver stringent emission reduction targets, ensuring that social science insights inform climate change strategies for Wales.
 This work will particularly focus on the co-benefits of carbon reduction in relation to the requirements of WG’s Wellbeing of Future Generations Act.

 CAST will work closely with P-CAN, which aims to produce a replicable model that delivers climate policies on a global to local scale, facilitating and inspiring places across the UK.
 CAST researchers will engage with P-CAN to inform transformations especially at the city-scale.

 CAST is working with the world-leading IMAGE modelling group at Utrecht University (led by Prof. Detlef van Vuuren) to develop new 1.5C climate scenario assessments.
 As part of CAST research theme 1, this research will focus specifically on meeting UN sustainable development goals and understanding lifestyle impacts.